Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: A barrier approach to uniform estimates of matrix Weyl function

 Now Proposition~\ref{cor:1}\ref{cor:1:2} gives

 But $\clleb{G \cap \BLW} = \clleb{G}$, and the conclusion~\ref{thm:10:3} follows.

 In the uniform case, the LHS bound on $D(\la)$ follows directly from \eqref{forma-dol} and \eqref{forma'}.
-And to get the RHS estimate, it suffices to use the fact that the norm of a matrix gives the upper bound for the quadratic form, and so it suffices to use \eqref{eq:110}. \end{proof}
+And to get the RHS estimate, it suffices to use the fact that the norm of a matrix gives the upper bound for the quadratic form, and so it is sufficient to use \eqref{eq:110}. \end{proof}